dlecona/KMeansClustering/README.md

 # K-Means Clustering
-This program was designed to generate random datasets to cluster data points using K means clustering.
+This program was designed to generate random datasets to cluster data points using K-means clustering.

 # Inputs